Welcome to Project R.E.S.T.

 Funding

-Project R.E.S.T. program of services is supported through a variety of means including the application and receipt of grants, revenue from our thrift store and therapy program, fund raising events, and individual and corporate donations.
+Project R.E.S.T. program of services is supported through a variety of means including the application and receipt of grants, revenue from our thrift store, therapy program, fundraising events, and individual and corporate donations.